 Canadians enjoy a very high standard of living due to the strength of the Canadian economy.
 The median annual family income in Canada (meaning there exists an equal number of Canadian families making both more and less) was estimated at $78,870 in 2014.

-Individually-held debt is a significant problem in Canada, and by some estimates Canadians are the most personally-indebted people in the western world.
+Personal debt is a significant problem in Canada, and by some estimates Canadians are the most personally-indebted people in the western world.
 The average Canadian’s debt-to-income ratio is estimated at around 170 per cent.
-That said, the majority of Canadians’ debt takes the form of home mortgages, particularly Canadians who live in the country’s large cities, where real estate is extremely expensive.
+That said, the majority of individually-held Canadian debt takes the form of home mortgages.
+This is especially true for Canadians who live in the country’s large cities, where real estate is extremely expensive.
 High housing prices ensure that even heavily-indebted Canadians generally have a stable debt-to-asset balance, however.

 The Government of Canada does not have an official designation of poverty, which means it can be difficult to firmly state the number of “poor” Canadians.
-Statistics Canada classifies a Canadian family as “low income” if they earn less than half the median Canadian family income (see above), while the low income cut-off (LICO) is a more precise figure that determines if an income level will be difficult to survive on when considered in the context of the person’s family size, where in the country they live, and so on.
-Combining the two measurements, about 13 per cent of Canadians were classified as being “low income” in 2014.
+Statistics Canada classifies a Canadian family as “low income” if they earn less than half the median Canadian family income (see above), while the low income cut-off (LICO) is a more precise figure used to determine if a person’s income will not be enough to survive on when considered in the context of that person’s family size, area of the country they live, and so on.
+Combining these two measurements, about 13 per cent of Canadians were classified as being “low income” in 2014.

 Among western democracies, Canada has generally high levels of economic inequality, with the gap between Canada’s rich and poor having steadily increased since the 1990s.